On this page

-Taxed splittable contributions are generally any employer contributions (including salary-sacrifice contributions) and any personal super contributions you wish to claim a tax deduction for in your income tax return.
+Taxed splittable contributions are generally any employer contributions (including salary-sacrifice contributions) and any personal super contributions you have claimed as a tax deduction in your income tax return.

 Contributions that cannot be split with your spouse generally include:

-- Personal contributions that you can’t claim a tax deduction for
+- Personal contributions for which you can’t claim a tax deduction

 - Contributions made by your spouse to your super account